martinring/thesis/src/6-Advanced.md

 amount of discharged proofs may accumulate (by this, too large to keep in memory).
 There are two ideas to cope with this (which may be combined):

-1. We may employ "garbage collection" which clears proofs for states, that were predicted under entirely different conditions and stayed unused.
+1. We may employ "garbage collection" which clears proofs for states that were predicted under entirely different conditions but stayed unused.
 2. Proof results could be condensed by proving patterns of states and storing only the pattern.